STOMP Uses Bluetooth 4.0. Is your iPhone, iPad, or Mac Bluetooth 4.0 Compatible?

-Spoiler: As long as your phone is at least an iPhone 4s, iPad is third generation or any Mini/Air, and iPod Touch is fifth generation, you’ll be OK.
+Spoiler: As long as your phone is at least an iPhone 4s, iPad is third generation or any Mini/Air, and iPod Touch is fifth generation, you’ll be OK. iPad 1 and iPad 2 are NOT compatible with STOMP.
 For a breakdown of the iMac and Macbook compatibility, scroll down to the bottom.

 While Bluetooth has been around since the 90s (seriously, it’s that old), it’s only been a part of our daily lives in the past 10 or so years.
 And in that short amount of time it’s become an absolute staple.
 When we shop for Bluetooth items we naturally assume it’s going to work with our device.